ERP Integration for Fintech and SaaS: Connecting QuickBooks, NetSuite, and Sage the Smart Way

 QuickBooks dominates the SMB market with good reason, as it handles basic accounting needs without enterprise complexity.
 The QuickBooks Online API provides REST endpoints for core objects: invoices, customers, payments, and journal entries.

 Integration typically focuses on financial document sync.
 Your application creates an invoice, QuickBooks handles the accounting.
 Payment status flows back to update your records.
-The API supports webhooks for real-time updates, though many implementations still rely on polling due to webhook limitations.
+The API supports webhooks for real-time updates, though webhooks are notification-only (you receive a change event, then must fetch the actual data in a follow-up call).

 The main constraint is scalability.
 QuickBooks works well for businesses with straightforward workflows but struggles with complex multi-entity structures or high transaction volumes.
-Rate limits (500 requests per minute for most endpoints) can bottleneck data-intensive operations.
+Rate limits (500 requests per minute, 10 concurrent requests per realm) can bottleneck data-intensive operations (QuickBooks API rate limiting docs).

 NetSuite